Southwest and United airlines say ticket cancellations slowing, demand improving

 With signs of improvement, Southwest — with a more domestic focus than its large peers — is adding some flights back to its network in June, which will see an overall annual capacity decline of between 45% and 55%, compared with a decline of 60% to 70% in May.

-United Airlines Holdings Inc (UAL.O), which has greater international exposure, said its June capacity would still be down by about 90% year-on-year, and 75% in July.
+United Airlines Holdings Inc, which has greater international exposure, said its June capacity would still be down by about 90% year-on-year, and 75% in July.

 Both companies continue to focus on reducing costs.